Steven-Yiran/ChestXRay/public/log.md

 - created style sheets for each page.
 - editted the main model page.
 - set it so the website opens on the menu page.

+Oct 23rd
+- worked on menu button for too long - finally got the ideal design down and added dynamic element